 I will conclude with one last example, not from the Young People's Concerts, but from a more recent performance: Beethoven's Piano Concerto Op.
 37 No. 3 with Krystian Zimerman at the piano and Bernstein conducting the Vienna Philharmonic Orchestra in 1989.
 During the presentation at the conference, I showed an excerpt of this performance, available on YouTube.
-The musical genre of the concerto can be described in terms of the confrontation, at times conciliatory, at times more dramatic, between the parts where the solo prevails, i.e. the solo instrument, in this case the piano, and the parts assigned exclusively to the orchestra; I showed the transition between the last bars of the solo, very virtuoso as is traditional in the classical-romantic concerto, and the explosive return of the orchestra (from 6:19 - 7:25).
+The musical genre of the concerto can be described in terms of the confrontation, at times conciliatory, at times more dramatic, between the parts where the solo prevails, i.e. the solo instrument, in this case the piano, and the parts assigned exclusively to the orchestra; I showed the transition between the last bars of the orchestra (from 6:19 - 7:25).
 Bernstein's physical and bodily expression at the moment when the orchestra resumes the reins of the musical discourse gives an account of that manifestation of the 'joy of music' around which the conductor built his entire activity as a musician and populariser.